LivePersonInc/developer-center/pages/documents/MessagingChannels/AppleBusinessChatSDK/Overview.md

 After sending a [Custom Interactive Message (CIM)](apple-business-chat-templates-custom-interactive-message-template.html) to the consumer, this SDK allows the developer to monitor the consumer behavior and report it back to LivePerson as engagement attributes to enhance the conversation.

 - Report SDEs
-  - Allows you to measure incremental lift and ROI from ABC conversations and LiveEngage operational tools
+  - Allows you to measure incremental lift and ROI from ABC conversations and Conversational Cloud operational tools
 - More easily allows Agents to read Custom Interactive Messages from Consumers
   - Provides human and bot agents with context of the consumer’s iMessage app transactional and activity data, allowing them to have a more meaningful and effective conversation
 - Notify the developer of conversational events so that they can take action with custom SDEs